hanabi/hanabi.github.io/misc/FAQ.md

 ### If a clue is clearly a *Bad Touch*, does it promise the missing card on *Finesse Position*?

-No. It only promises that the matching cards are in your hand.
+No. It only promises that the missing cards are in your hand.
 Write *Trash Touch Elimination Notes*.

 <br />